nhsconnect/Digital-Child-Health/Generation/Profile.NewbornHearingScreening/DCH-NewbornHearingScreening-QuestionnaireResponse-1.md

-This Questionnaire Response resource is constrained to represent a questionnaire response for the Newborn Hearing Screening programme information for a Patient.
+This Questionnaire Response resource is constrained to represent a Newborn Hearing Screening Questionnaire Response for a Child Health event message.